ufidon/softsec/labs/lab05/README.md

 - [ ] Task 1: Experimenting with Bash Function
 - [ ] Task 2: Setting up CGI programs
 - [ ] Task 3: Passing Data to Bash via Environment Variable
-- [x] Task 4(25%): Launching the Shellshock Attack
-- [x] Task 5(25%): Getting a Reverse Shell via Shellshock Attack
+- [x] Task 4(50%): Getting a Reverse Shell via Shellshock Attack
-- [x] Task 6(40%): Using the Patched Bash
+- [x] Task 5(40%): Using the Patched Bash

 **2. Report**

 Write a report about the process you complete the tasks in the description, key screen snapshots are needed as evidences.
 In your report, each task has its own subsection.

-*Review questions*
+*Review questions (10%)*

-The review questions are taken from the tasks, you may put and answer the review questions in the section of review questions *or in its respective tasks, if so, please hightlight them with green color*.
+The review questions are taken from the tasks, you may put and answer the review questions in the section of review questions *or in its respective tasks, if so, please highlight them with green color*.

-1. (10%)In Task 4, will you be able to steal the content of the shadow file/etc/shadow?
-Why or why not?

 **3. Demo video**